KospY/BasSDK/Components/ThunderRoad/Items/HingeDrive.md

 | Frame                                       | The reference transform links the hinge joint to it.
 | Hinge Targets                               | This list depicts the transforms that are used as targets for defining the hinge anchors in the scene.
 | Colliders to Ignore                         | This list references colliders to which the object assigned to the Hinge Joint ignores.
-| Handles                                     | This references the [Handle] attached to the object with the Hinge Joint.
+| Handles                                     | This references the [Handle][Handle] attached to the object with the Hinge Joint.
 These handles are used for latches.
 | **Angles config values**
 | Rotation Axis                               | This defines the axis of which the hinge rotates
 | Is Limited                                  | When disabled, this object ignores the minimum/maximum axis, and are able to move in full 360 degrees, and will not stop once the maximum angle is reached.